Kurento/doc-kurento-readthedocs/source/mastering/kurento_protocol.rst

 ===========

 In order to implement a Kurento client you need the reference documentation.
-The best way to know all details is take a look to IDL file that defines the interface of the Kurento elements.
+The best way to know all details is to take a look at IDL files that define the interface of Kurento elements.
 We have defined a custom IDL format based on JSON.
 From it, we generate the client code for Java and JavaScript.
 Kurento API is defined in the following IDL files: